apify/apify-docs/docs/schedules.md

 ## [](#setting-up-a-new-schedule) Setting up a new schedule

-Before setting up a new schedule, you should have the [actor](https://docs.apify.com/actors) or [task](https://docs.apify.com/tasks) you want to schedule prepared and tested.
+Before setting up a new schedule, you should have the [actor](https://docs.apify.com/actors) or [task](https://docs.apify.com/tasks) whose run you want to schedule prepared and tested.

 If you are planning to schedule an actor run, you need to use the actor before you can schedule any runs.
-If you haven't, dont' worry - just navigate to the actor's page in the [Apify Store](https://apify.co/store), click the `Try for free` button, then `Save & run` it with your preferred settings.
+Navigate to the actor's page in the [Apify Store](https://apify.co/store), click the `Try for free` button, then `Save & run` it with your preferred settings.

 ### [](#from-the-apify-platform) From the Apify app